Comment: Comment-1-

 Application Note:

-The auditable events defined in Table 2 are for the SFRs that are explicitly defined in this PP-Module and are intended to extend FAU_GEN.1 in the Base-PP.
+The auditable events defined in Table 2 and Table 8 are for the SFRs that are explicitly defined in this PP-Module and are intended to extend FAU_GEN.1 in the Base-PP. The events in the Auditable Events table should be combined with those of the NDcPP in the context of a conforming Security Target.

-5.2.2 Cryptographic Support (FCS)
+5.2.3 Cryptographic Support (FCS)

 FCS_CKM.1/WPA Cryptographic Key Generation (Symmetric Keys for WPA2 Connections)

-The TSF shall generate symmetric cryptographic keys in accordance with a specified cryptographic key generation algorithm [PRF-384 and [selection: PRF-512, PRF-704, no other algorithm ]] and specified cryptographic key sizes [256 bits and [selection: 128 bits, 192 bits, no other key sizes ]] using a Random Bit Generator as specified in FCS_RBG_EXT.1 that meet the following: [IEEE 802.11-2020 and [selection: IEEE 802.11ax-2021, no other standards ]].
+It's not clear how CNSA 1.0 requirements are applied (if at all) to 802.11 crypto.
+This comment also applies to FCS_CKM.2/GTK and FCS_CKM.2/PMK.
+No substantive changes have been made to these SFRs yet.
+The TSF shall generate symmetric cryptographic keys in accordance with a specified cryptographic key generation algorithm [PRF-384 and [selection: PRF-512, PRF-704, no other algorithm]] and specified cryptographic key sizes [256 bits and [selection: 128 bits, 192 bits, no other key sizes]] using a Random Bit Generator as specified in FCS_RBG.1 that meet the following: [IEEE 802.11-2020 and [selection: IEEE 802.11ax-2021, no other standards]].

 Application Note: